ihrwein/actiondb/README.md

 * `uuid`: it's a required field and contains a UUID,
 * `name`: it's an optional field and contains the name of the pattern.
 Currently there is no restriction about the valid character set.
 * `pattern`: it's the same thing as defined in [Patterns](#patterns)
+* `values`: it's an optional field and contains additional key-value pairs which should be added to the matching message
+* `tags`: it's and optional array and contains tags which should be added to the matching message
 * `test_messages`: it's an array of test messages which can be used to test the patters.

 A test message object has the following key-value pairs:
 * `message`: a string message which should be parsed,
 * `values`: an object which defines the expected key-value pairs after the parsing.
 Every key and value must be strings.
+* `tags`: the expected tags

 An example test message object can be seen in the following example: